-NCERT Exemplar solution for Class 8 Science Chapter 4 Materials Metals and Non-Metals is the best study material you can utilise for effective exam preparation of class 8 and competitive examinations.
+NCERT Exemplar solution for Class 8 Science Chapter 4 Materials Metals and Non-Metals is the best study material you can utilise for effective exam preparation of Class 8 and competitive examinations.
 NCERT exemplar boosts your confidence by providing extra knowledge.
-After studying Exemplar question you will be able to solve all varieties of questions you get in examination.
+After studying Exemplar question you will be able to solve all varieties of questions you get in the examination.

 NCERT Exemplar Solutions for Class 8 Science Materials Metals and Non-Metals presented here has answers to 12 Multiple choice questions, 9 very short answer questions, 6 short answer questions, and 5 long answer questions.

-Download PDF of NCERT Exemplar Class 8 Science Solutions for Chapter 4 – Materials Metals And Non Metals
+Download PDF of NCERT Exemplar Class 8 Science Solutions for Chapter 4 – Materials Metals And Non-Metals

 Multiple Choice Questions

 1. Which of the following is not a metal?